Causal Invariance Learning via Efficient Nonconvex Optimization: Proofs of Main Results

-Compared to the population-level result established in Theorem \ref{thm: convergence theorem - penal - population - any b}, the roles of the regularization parameter $\gamma\geq 0$ and the ridge-penalty $\mu>0$ remain consistent.
-The only difference lies in the introduction of an additional finite-sample error term of order $\mathcal{O}(n^{-1/4})$ within the empirical upper bound in \eqref{eq: upper bound - penal - empirical - any b}.
-In the subsequent Section \ref{subsec: computation algorithm}, we present an algorithm to locate a stationary point of $\widehat{\Phi}_\mu(\cdot)$, ensuring that $\|\widehat{\Phi}_\mu(\cdot)\|_2$ approaches zero with a growing number of iterations.
-Essentially, the number of iterations required is inversely proportional to the magnitude of $\mu$.
-To balance the computational cost of finding a prediction model with a small $\|\nabla\widehat{\Phi}_\mu(b)\|_2$ and the impact of $\sqrt{\mu/\lambda}$ on the bound of \eqref{eq: upper bound - penal - empirical - any b}, we provide guidance on the optimal selection of $\mu$ in Theorem \ref{thm: convergence theorem - penal - empirical - alg output}..
+Compared to the population-level result established in Theorem \ref{thm: convergence theorem - penal - population - any b}, the roles of the parameters $\gamma\geq 0$ and $\mu>0$ remain consistent.
+The only difference lies in the introduction of an additional finite-sample error term of order $\mathcal{O}(n^{-1/4})$ within the upper bound in \eqref{eq: upper bound - penal - empirical - any b}.